-All employees are entitled to receive a bonus for the financial year 2021, which has been granted in 2022.
+All employees are entitled to receive a bonus for the financial year 2022, which has been granted in 2023.
 For the personnel belonging to the business functions the variable remuneration can amount to a maximum of double the annual fixed compensation.

-The bonus fixed on an annual basis depends on the relevant comparative benchmarks of the market in the respective working environment and depends on the results of the Group, of Corporate & Investment Banking (CIB), of HVB Group and the performance of the segment in which the employee is engaged as well as on the individually achieved performance in the period under review.
+The bonus fixed on an annual basis depends on the relevant comparative benchmarks of the market in the respective working environment and depends on the results of the Group, of Client Solutions, of HVB Group and the performance of the unit in which the employee is engaged as well as on the individually achieved performance in the period under review.
 Special contributions to profit or loss or the risk behavior of employees are also taken into account in the process.

-The bonus budget of the CIB business segment is determined by qualitative and quantitative risk-adjusted performance parameters.
-In addition to the performance of the CIB business segment in Germany, factors such as market trends and changes in competition as well as key sustainability parameters (such as the relation of risk to gross contribution) also determine the bonus budget.
+The bonus budget of the CS area is determined by qualitative and quantitative risk-adjusted performance parameters.
+In addition to the performance of the CS division in Germany, factors such as market trends and changes in competition as well as key sustainability parameters (such as the relation of risk to gross contribution) also determine the bonus budget.
 The budget is approved by the Management Board of UniCredit Bank AG.
-The Management Board member of UniCredit Bank AG responsible for CIB jointly decides on the distribution of the overall budget together with the responsible personnel of the Global Product Lines, taking account of the performance of CIB sub-segments.
+The Management Board member of UniCredit Bank AG responsible for CS jointly decides on the distribution of the overall budget together with the responsible personnel of the Global Product Lines, taking account of the performance of CS sub-areas.